Kasuczi/Simple_Tasks/README.md

 Task
 Given an array of integers, remove the smallest value.
 Do not mutate the original array/list.
 If there are multiple elements with the same value, remove the one with a lower index.
 If you get an empty array/list, return an empty array/list.

+9)
+Social Media Hashtag generator
+Here's the deal:

+It must start with a hashtag (#).
+All words must have their first letter capitalized.
+If the final result is longer than 140 chars it must return false.
+If the input or the result is an empty string it must return false.